-Setbacks Graphic
+Setback Graphic

-- 2.1.S.7 Sign Definitions: The following definitions relate to Section VII, Sign Regulations, of this Ordinance: - 2.1.S.7.1 Building Frontage: The length along the side or sides of the primary floor facing a street, which is occupied by a separate and distinct principal use. - 2.1.S.7.2 Flag: Any fabric containing distinctive colors, patterns, or symbols, and used as a symbol of government or political subdivision thereof. - 2.1.S.7.3 Nonconforming Sign: Any sign which lawfully existed at the time Section VII of this ordinance, as amended, became effective but which does not conform with the sign regulations in Section VII of this ordinance. - 2.1.S.7.4 Primary Floor: The floor of a building or structure which is directly accessed from the adjacent public street through the main or principal entrance to the building or structure.
-Any floor at an elevation within five and one-half (5 $\frac{1}{2}$) feet of the elevation of the principal entrance, and occupied by separate and distinct principal use, shall be considered to be a primary floor. - 2.1.S.7.5 Right-of-Way (Public): See Subsection 2.1.R.6 of this Ordinance. - 2.1.S.7.6 Right-of-Way (Traveled): The area of a public right-of-way prepared for vehicular travel, including shoulders and appurtenant structures. - 2.1.S.7.7 Sign: Any device that is sufficiently visible to persons not located on the lot where such a device is located and designed to attract the attention of such persons or communicate information to them about products, accommodations, services, or activities on the lot where the device is located.
+Sign Definitions: The following definitions relate to Section VII, Sign Regulations, of this Ordinance:

+- (a) Building Frontage: The length along the side or sides of the primary floor facing a street, which is occupied by a separate and distinct principal use. - (b) Flag: Any fabric containing distinctive colors, patterns, or symbols and used as a symbol of a government or political subdivision thereof. - (c) Non-Conforming Sign: Any sign which lawfully existed at the time Section VII of this Ordinance, as amended, became effective but which does not conform with the sign regulations in Section VII of this Ordinance. - (d) Primary Floor: The floor of a building or structure which is directly accessed from the adjacent public street through the main or principal entrance to the building or structure.
+Any floor at an elevation within five and one-half (5 1⁄2) feet of the elevation of the principal entrance and occupied by separate and distinct principal use shall be considered to be a primary floor. - (e) Rights-of-Way (Public): See Rights-of-Way (Public). - (f) Rights-of-Way (Traveled): See Rights-of-Way (Traveled). - (g) Sign: Any device that is sufficiently visible to persons not located on the lot where such a device is located and designed to attract the attention of such persons or communicate information to them about products, accommodations, services, or activities on the lot where the device is located.